vishnukumarkvs/notes/ccna.md

 - Connect a local network to a wider network (or internet)
 - Pc -> Switch -> Router
 - LAN - 4 or more ports - Connect local devices like computer, printer etc - Gets private ips
 - WAN - Connect to ur ISP.
-Pun
+Public IP
+-